 - Coding Bootcamps.
 In order to get more junior developers to attend my meetups, I have gone and done talks at various coding bootcamps, which are very fertile ground for new speakers.
 Ask a developer-in-training to take a presentation/demo they have already likely delivered to their class, and also give it to their future peers!

 - Group Exercises.
 Providing some kind of well-defined problem to solve can result in great content.
 I use Exercism problems to encourage junior developers and first-time speakers to deliver a lightning talk on their solution, which then often produces great community discussion about the different ways to figure out that particular problem.

 - Post-Meetup Pub There is almost always a group that heads to a nearby pub after an in-person meetup has finished (regardless of whether you had alcohol available at the meetup itself).
 As well as affording you the opportunity to talk with attendees you were unable to catch up with because you were too busy organising, the pub environment can also be the catalyst for conversations that lead into getting more talk submissions (promises after a few drinks are still promises!).
 For non-drinkers, those conversations take place over post-meetup gelato

 Once you do get someone interested in doing a talk for the meetup, depending on their level of experience or confidence with preparing talks, you may need, or be asked, to assist them with their content preparation, dry runs, timing, or generally be a sounding board.
-Relish these requests as your speaker’s success also becomes your own (and the meetup’s), and doing this often leads to a virtuous circle that leads even more new content.
+Relish these requests as your speaker’s success also becomes your own (and the meetup’s), and doing this often leads to a virtuous circle that then leads to even more new content.

 What if I get no content?